Toxic Communication Checker

 Recognizing these patterns isn’t about pointing fingers; it’s about growth.
 Maybe you’ve caught yourself using sharp sarcasm to make a point, or you’ve felt the sting of someone shutting down mid-conversation.
 These moments can build walls between people.
 By taking a closer look at how we speak and listen, we open the door to more genuine, supportive exchanges.
 A simple shift, like choosing clear words over passive-aggressive hints, can transform a tense interaction into a constructive one.

-If you’re curious about your own habits, exploring resources for better communication is a great place to start.
-Small changes in how we express ourselves can lead to stronger, kinder connections that stand the test of time.
+If you're curious about your own habits, exploring resources for better communication is a great place to start.
+Remember, changing ingrained communication habits takes time and patience.
+Focus on one pattern at a time, celebrate small improvements, and approach the process with self-compassion rather than criticism.
+Small changes in how we express ourselves can lead to stronger, kinder connections that stand the test of time.## FAQs

 What exactly is toxic communication?